thoth-station/build-watcher/README.rst

 (assuming the in-cluster one has no route exposed) which will then be used as a source registry for Thoth analysis.
 See push registry configuration in the help message.

-If you are deploying build-watcher into an existing project, you can set `THOTH_ANALYZE_EXISTING` which will make build-watcher to query for existing images present in image streams and submits all of them (with all tags) to Thoth for analysis.

 If you are monitoring a cluster with a lot of builds and pushing images to an external registry, you can optionally adjust `THOTH_BUILD_WATCHER_WORKERS`